jacobjeffrey/tmdb-analytics/README.md

 - **Movie details (with credits appended) → Parquet** -
 Core movie metadata, genres, crew, and cast all in a single API call using append_to_response=credits.

-- **Discover movies → Parquet** used only to enumerate movie_ids
+- **Discover movies → Parquet** used only to enumerate movie_ids for the details endpoint.
-- **Genres, countries, languages → CSV** - Static reference data loaded as dbt seed tables
+- **Genres, countries, languages → CSV** - Static reference data loaded as dbt seed tables.

-The extraction uses async requests to handle tens of thousands of records efficiently while respecting TMDB's rate limit (~40 requests per second).
-Added retry logic with exponential backoff for timeouts and network hiccups.
+The extraction uses async requests to increase throughput while respecting TMDB's rate limit (~40 requests per second).
+Added retry logic with for timeouts and network hiccups.
 Implemented with asyncio/aiohttp and tenacity.

 Parquet files are read directly by dbt via DuckDB's native Parquet support - no intermediate database loading required.

 **2. Data Transformation (dbt)**

-**Staging layer** - Clean and standardize raw data from the movie_details Parquet file (rename fields, fix data types, handle nulls).
-Three staging models extract different aspects of the mega-file: core movie metadata, credits (cast + crew combined), and nested attributes like genres/countries.
+**Staging layer** - Clean and standardize raw data from the movie_details_and_credits Parquet file (rename fields, fix data types, handle nulls).
+Three staging models extract different aspects of the mega-file: movie data, cast credits, and crew credits.

 **Intermediate layer** - Unnest JSON arrays and deduplicate entities (people, production companies, etc.).
 Cast and crew are combined into a unified credits structure here.